criteo/casspoke/README.md

 ## Description

-Casspoke is a blackbox probe measuring [Apache Cassandra®](http://cassandra.apache.org/) availibility and latency and exposing metrics throught an prometheus friendly endpoint.
+Casspoke is a blackbox probe measuring [Apache Cassandra®](http://cassandra.apache.org/) availibility and latency.
+It exposes metrics throught an prometheus friendly endpoint.
 The probe will connect to cassandra and:
   - Listen for topology change (like a node changing state from UN to DN) and expose the availibility throught metric
   - Send periodically to each node write and read request to the `system_traces.events` table in order to measure latency to this node